Fast and exact simulations of stochastic epidemics on static and temporal networks: Models and Algorithms

 \subsubsection{Rejection-based Gillespie for non-Markovian Reaction (REGIR)}

-The REGIR algorithm \cite{pelissier2022practical} is an optimized version of the nGMA algorithm in which $\lambda(\tau_i)$ in Eq.~\eqref{eq:ngma_phi} is replaced by an upper bound $\lambda_{\rm max} \geq \max_j {\lambda(\tau_j)}$.
-The resulting under-estimation of the time until the next event is then corrected by accepting generated events with probability $\lambda(\tau_j) / \lambda_{\rm max}$.
-This modification makes the time of a single time step independent of the number of infected individuals.
-As for nMGA, the algorithm becomes exact as the the number of infected individuals goes to infinity and the time between events goes to zero.
-For REGIR smaller timesteps and thus higher accuracy can be enforced by artificially increasing $\lambda_\text{max}$.
-The advantage of the REGIR over the nGMA depends on the acceptance rate, and thus on the choice of $\psi(\tau)$.
+The REGIR algorithm \cite{pelissier2022practical} is an optimized version of the nGMA algorithm for unweighted networks in which $\lambda(\tau)$ in Eq.~\eqref{eq:ngma_phi} is replaced by an upper bound $\lambda_{\rm max} \geq \sup_\tau {\lambda(\tau)}$.
+The resulting under-estimation of the time until the next event is then corrected by accepting events at time $\tau$ with probability $\lambda(\tau) / \lambda_{\rm max}$.
+This modification eliminates the need to evaluate $\lambda(\tau_i)$ for each infected node $i$ and thus reduces the time complexity of a single time step down to $\mathcal{O}(1)$.
+However, the time required for a single step is inversely proportional to the acceptance rate.
+The advantage of REGIR over nGMA thus depends on the choice of $\psi(\tau)$ and may be small if $\lambda(\tau)$ is characterized by narrow peaks.
+Despite the formally lower time complexity of $\mathcal{O}(1)$ for REGIR vs. $\mathcal{O}\big(\log(I R_0)\big)$ for NEXT-Net, we shall see that NEXT-Net is considerably faster in practice, see Results.